rasmus0201/mbed-rtc/README.md

 # RTC = Real-Time Clock for Mbed OS 6

 This is a simple library to setup automatic synchronization of `time()` by an online NTP server.
+This library will synchronize the system time with the NTP server every _X_ minutes on another thread.

 Be aware that the NTP protocol have no idea what timezones is.
-So timestamps will always be UTC.
+So times/timestamps will always be UTC.

 ### Installation: